Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Discussion

-The work of \cite{Walker:2024} aligns closely with the objectives of our study.
-Their research on the TNG-300 simulation categorizes cosmic structures into haloes, filaments, and voids with simple cuts on the density values and assesses their influence on FRB dispersion measures.
-In their findings, the filament baryon fraction decreases from approximately $90\%$ at $z=5$ to around $65\%$ at $z=0$, where the latter closely matches our `sheets+filaments' baryon fraction.
-They also found lower DM variance for FRB sightlines in voids and suggested utilizing this for selecting FRBs that pass mainly through low-density structures to probe cosmological parameters.
-Our findings, illustrated in Figure~\ref{fig:f_gas}, endorse this approach: the voids have the least feedback model dependence, which simplifies the interpretation of the DM analysis.
+Among FRB-motivated simulation works, \cite{Walker:2024} aligns closely with the objectives of our study.
+Their research on the TNG-300 simulation categorises cosmic structures into haloes, filaments, and voids with density-based criteria and assesses their influence on FRB dispersion measures.
+In their findings, the filament baryon fraction decreases from approximately $90\%$ at $z=5$ to around $65\%$ at $z=0$, where the latter closely matches our ``sheets+filaments'' baryon fraction.
+They also found lower DM variance for FRBs sightlines in voids and suggested utilising this for selecting FRBs that mainly pass through low-density structures to probe cosmological parameters.
+Our findings, illustrated in Figure~\ref{fig:f_gas}, endorse this approach: voids have the least feedback model dependence, which simplifies the interpretation of the DM analysis.